 - Crisis Counseling Assistance and Training Program Toolkit, Version 5.0, July 2016

-HHS Grants Overview
+HHSC Grants Overview

 The HHS Disaster Behavioral Health Services branch oversees the federal grant programs by hiring staff to manage finances and coordinate with contracted service providers.
 Staff also monitor and report regularly to ensure program outreach objectives, staffing and expenditure parameters comply with grant provisions.